 For full maps of each of the sections on The Great North Trail, head to the official website.

-The Sea to Sea is the UK’s most popular ‘challenge cycling route’.
+The Sea to Sea is the UK’s most popular ‘challenge cycling route’ and so definitely earns a spot in the best UK cycle routes.
 It’s often referred to as the C2C, because the letter ‘c’, when said out loud, sounds like the word ‘sea’.
 This might seem extremely obvious now that I’ve written it down like that, and now that you’ve just read it, but you’d be surprised how many people think C2C actually stands for ‘Coast to Coast’.
 C2C is also the kind of slightly embarrassing text-style abbreviation probably thought up by someone who ends text messages to their kids by saying ‘LOL’ (thinking that it means ‘lots of love’).
 But anyway.
 Sea to Sea.
 Coast to Coast.
 Either works.
 So let’s get on with the route.